 - There is only one hotel on the entire island, Hotel Odisej.
-The hotel is beautifully located on the edge of the island with gorgeous sea views and walking distance to many tasty restaurants.
+The hotel is beautifully located on the edge of the island with gorgeous sea views and within walking distance of many tasty restaurants.
 The entrance to Mljet National Park is also a few steps away, making Hotel Odisej an ideal place to stay.

 - Other Accommodation Options: There are a few vacation rentals and guesthouses located on the island as well.
 Check them all out here.

 - How many nights should you stay on Mljet?
 One night allows you more than enough time to explore both saltwater lakes and the majority of Mljet National Park.
-If you are wanting to see more of the island and to hike or have more travel time, I suggest staying two nights.
+If you are wanting to see more of the island and hike or have more travel time, I suggest staying two nights.

 EXPLORING THE SALTWATER LAKES